 The difference between this and counterfeiting—there is a difference

 Yes, the banks are creating money out of nothing, but bear in mind that bank creation of money is contained in the core principle of fractional reserve banking per the It’s a Wonderful Life model.
 As soon as we say that George Bailey is allowed to take the depositors’ money out of the safe and lend it to Joe and Mrs. Menklin to buy their houses, we’ve given the banks the power to create money.
 All they’ve done when they create deposits out of nothing is the logical and efficient streamlining of the process.

 Also there is a major difference between a bank doing this and you or I printing up some money to buy a car.
 For one thing, under the current laws of the land, it’s legal for them to do this, and it isn’t legal for you and me to print money.
 But there’s a big additional difference.
 When a bank creates money, it creates it as a deposit to someone’s account.
 From the bank’s perspective, that deposit is a liability, essentially a debt the bank owes to the depositor.
 It’s balanced by the loan agreement, which is an asset for the bank—a signed agreement that money will be paid to them in the future.
 As far as the liability side is concerned though, the depositor can come in at any time and ask for that money in cash or write a check that transfers it to another bank.
 On a bank’s balance sheet, our little scenario would look something like this:

 The banks are creating money that they can use by lending it out at interest, but they’re not creating money that they can just have.
-Essentially they’re creating money that their customers can borrow from them and they can then borrow from their customers.
+Essentially they’re creating IOUs that their customers can use as money.